Rhizome-Conifer/conifer-user-guide/autopilot.md

 - *Remote Browsers* are not affected by running in a background tab, but can only be active for 60 minutes.
 If the tab with a remote browser is closed, the Autopilot will stop after 10 minutes.

-- The behavior’s description will contain hints on how you can improve capture, for instance by logging in to a site through Webrecorder.
+- The behavior’s description will contain hints on how you can improve capture, for instance by logging in to a site through Conifer.

 ## Caveats